 Therefore I always say, “Self-experimentation is key!”
 The Ketogenic Diet itself has to be tailored specifically to each individual person and so does the method of fat fasting.
 In fact, here is a little self-experiment I did using coffee and Perfect Keto MCT Oil powder.

 What I found during this little experiment is that I saw stability in my blood glucose, an increase in my ketones and as always great perceived mental focus, my main reason for using this method.

 What Are Good Fats For Fat Fasting?

-I think that the best fats to consume during this fat fasting window are fats rich in MCTs or medium chain triglycerides, which is why I used the coffee selection I did.
-These fats are easily absorbed and can aid in the production of ketones which is why I think they are best for fat fasting.
+I think that the best fats to consume during this fat fasting window are fats rich in MCTs or medium chain triglycerides.
+These fats are easily absorbed and can aid in the production of ketones which will help make fasting easier and improve energy and cognitive function along the way.

 To sum it all up guys, fat fasting is a strategy that has its pros and cons just like all fasting strategies.
 I follow it because of the mental boost I get from it and if you are new to fasting, it may be a great place to start to ease yourself in!
 As always, self-experiment!

 My Fat Fasting Schedule: